Double Seduction Series, Book 4

 “Yes?”
 She glanced out the window as they covered terrain she’d begun to know well, from horseback, anyway.

-Jeff reached back, holding a handkerchief for her.
+Jeff reached back, holding a pristine white handkerchief for her.
 She didn’t realize she’d been crying.
 “Thank you.”
 She took the cloth and dabbed at her cheeks.
 Thank heavens she’d insisted on waterproof makeup.
 Laughing, she checked her face in the small fold-down mirror on the ceiling.
 “Just nerves.
 I’m not changing my mind.”

 Her driver smiled and nodded once.
 “I understand.”